macutko/tag_client/README.md

 stored by default, execute `./emulator -list-avds` to check which AVDs you have installed and start one of them - in my case I execute
 `./emulator -avd Nexus_5_API_29`)

-If your AVD is running (it is the same as you connect your physical device and PC with USB), do the same steps as in **Physical device** section
+If your AVD is running (it is the same as you connect your physical device and PC with USB), do the same steps as in **Physical device - Android** section

 **iOS:** Haven't tried yet